 Now the user wishes to transfer funds from one account to another, which is deemed a high-value transaction.
 In order to perform this action, the API requires the scope

-The Access Token that the user currently has does not include this scope and the client knows it since it knows the set of scopes it requested in the initial authentication call.
+The Access Token that the user currently has does not include this scope and the application knows it since it knows the set of scopes it requested in the initial authentication call.